We now offer the Early Childhood Educator & Child Care Development Specialist Credentials

 CDA Credential

-The Child Development Associate® (CDA) Credential™ is the most widely recognized credential in early childhood education (ECE), and it is a key stepping stone on the path of career advancement in ECE.
+The Child Development Associate (CDA) Credential is the most widely recognized credential in early childhood education (ECE), serving as a key stepping stone on the path to career advancement in the field.
 The CDA® is based on a core set of competency standards that guide early childhood professionals toward becoming qualified educators of young children.
 The Council works to ensure that the nationally transferable CDA is a credible and valid credential, recognized by the profession as a vital part of professional development.

 CDA® Benefits